SafetyPathway

 This platform completely transformed how we approach nurse education in our hospital.
 Identifying training gaps before they become patient safety incidents has been invaluable to our organization.

 As a nurse educator, I've tried many assessment tools.
-SafePath stands out because it connects the dots between training needs and patient safety outcomes in a way no other platform does.
+SafetyPathway stands out because it connects the dots between training needs and patient safety outcomes in a way no other platform does.

 Completing my assessment was genuinely eye-opening.
 I'm a 15-year veteran and I still discovered gaps I didn't know I had.
 The personalized learning plan was spot-on and immediately actionable.